cometbft/cometbft/spec/p2p/implementation/switch.md

 jitter up to `dialRandomizerIntervalMilliseconds`.
 At most `reconnectBackOffAttempts`, hard-coded to 10, are made using this  approach.

-> Note: the first sleep interval, to which a random jitter is applied, is 1,
-> not `reconnectBackOffBaseSeconds`, as the first exponent is `0`...
+> Note: the intervals don't work as expected, see [#3519](https://github.com/cometbft/cometbft/issues/3519).

 ## Accepting peers